-Rheumatoid arthritis is a chronic inflammatory disease and, like periodontal disease, demonstrates the classic signs of inflammation-swelling, pain, heat, and loss of function.
+Rheumatoid arthritis is a chronic inflammatory disease and, like periodontal disease, demonstrates the classic signs of inflammation-swelling, pain, heat, and loss of funcC.
+Clinical appearance of rheumatoid arthritis.D.
+Radiographic appearance of rheumatoid arthritis.

+tion.
 Clinically, this condition is characterized by joint swelling, joint tenderness to palpation, morning stiffness, severe motion impairment and progressive degeneration of synovial-lined joints, and radiographic evidence of joint changes (see Figure 1).